11 Predictive modelling and machine learning

 prp(m$finalModel)

-What we see here is our machine learning model - our decision tree.
-When it is used for prediction, the new observation is fed to the top of the tree, where a question about the new observation is asked: “is tax_value < 1610?”
+What we see in Figure 11.1 is our machine learning model – our decision tree.
+When it is used for prediction, the new observation is fed to the top of the tree, where a question about the new observation is asked: “is tax_value < 1610”?
 If the answer is yes, the observation continues down the line to the left, to the next question.
-If the answer is no, it continues down the line to the right, to the question "is tax_value < 2720`, and so on.
-After a number of questions, the observation reaches a circle - a so-called leaf node, with a number in it.
+If the answer is no, it continues down the line to the right, to the question “is tax_value < 2720”, and so on.
+After a number of questions, the observation reaches a circle – a so-called leaf node, with a number in it.
 This number is the predicted selling price of the house, which is based on observations in the training data that belong to the same leaf.
 When the tree is used for classification, the predicted probability of class A is the proportion of observations from the training data in the leaf that belong to class A.

 prp has a number of parameters that lets us control what our tree plot looks like. box.palette, shadow.col, nn, type, extra, and cex are all useful – read the documentation for prp to see how they affect the plot: